gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/buildui.md

     </tr>
 </table>

 **In Depth:** If you don't find a widget that meets the functional requirements of your application, you can create your own.
 For details on creating composite widgets or widgets from scratch using Java or JavaScript, see the Developer's Guide, [Creating Custom Widgets](../DevGuideUiCustomWidgets.html).

-<a name="panels"></a>

-## Selecting GWT panels to lay out the UI elements
+## Selecting GWT panels to lay out the UI elements <a id="panels"></a>

 Now that you know what widgets you'll use, you'll decide how to lay them out using GWT panels.
 GWT provides several types of panels to manage the layout.
 Panels can be nested within other panels.
 This is analogous to laying out your web page in HTML using nested div elements or tables.
 For StockWatcher, you'll use a horizontal panel nested within a vertical panel.